Honeycomb (cereal)

 Honeycomb is a breakfast cereal first released in 1965, owned by Post Holdings.
 It consists of honey-flavored corn cereal bits in a honeycomb shape.

 Versions

 At the end of 2006, Post changed the formula for Honeycomb to make it healthier.
 This change, although tested by Post beforehand to positive reviews, received mainly negative reviews from consumers.

 Following this public response, in March 2007, Kraft Foods (then-owner of Post Cereals) introduced a new "Improved Taste" version of the cereal that the company claimed would improve "the cereal's taste, texture and appearance while incorporating key nutritional benefits to the product."

-Three flavor variations have been marketed: Strawberry Blasted Honeycomb, Chocolate Honeycomb, and Cinna-Graham Honeycomb.
+Four flavor variations have been marketed: Strawberry Blasted Honeycomb, Chocolate Honeycomb, Cinna-Graham Honeycomb, and Strawberry Honeycomb.

 Ingredients

 The product's ingredients are listed as:

 corn flour, sugar, whole grain oat flour, modified cornstarch, corn syrup, honey, salt, turmeric (color), and wheat starch.

 Ferric Orthophosphate (source of iron), Niacinamide (Vitamin B3), Zinc Oxide (source of zinc), Thiamin Mononitrate (Vitamin B1), Calcium Pantothenate (a B-Vitamin), Pyridoxine Hydrochloride (Vitamin B6), Folic Acid.

 The product's ingredients prior to May 2017 are listed as:

 corn flour and bran blend (corn flour, whole grain corn flour, corn bran), sugar, whole grain oat flour, honey, salt, yellow 5, and BHT added to packaging material to preserve product freshness.